Sean-Bradley/Design-Patterns-In-Python/builder/README.md

 ```

 This line, creates a list at runtime including the strings 'SmallChair', 'MediumChair' and 'BigChair'.
 If the value in `furniture` equals the same string as one of those items in the list, then the condition is true and the code within the if statement block will execute.

-## Summary

-* The Builder pattern is a creational pattern that is used to create more complex objects than you'd expect from a factory.
-* The Builder pattern should be able to construct complex objects in any order and include/exclude whichever available components it likes.
-* For different combinations of products than can be returned from a Builder, use a specific Director to create the bespoke combination.
-* You can use an [Abstract Factory](/abstract_factory) to add an abstraction between the client and Director.